HAWK-Digital-Environments/hawk-keycloak-auth-server/README.md

 `/realms/{realm}/hawk/connection-info`

 This endpoint returns information about the connection to the keycloak server required for a smooth client experience.
+Note, to use this endpoint the requesting client MUST have a service account.

 The response contains the following fields:
 * keycloakVersion - The version of the keycloak server (Used for compatibility checks on the client side)
 * extensionVersion - The version of the hawk keycloak extension
 * clientId - The client id of the client that requested the endpoint
 * clientUuid - The uuid of the client that requested the endpoint
+* clientServiceAccountUuid - The uuid of the service account of the client that requested the endpoint

 Required roles `hawk-client`